muratk5n/thirdwave/en/README.md

 The beef with the oppo towards left parties, e.g. Die Linke isn't based one issue or another.
 It is the general stance towards them..
-They say 'see these people over there, they are *beyond the pale*', like, not even worth to talk to.
+They say 'see these people over there, they are *beyond the pale*', like, not even worth talking to.
 Pro-business FDP can argue for cutting taxes in the middle of a crisis, but left cannot talk about two-tier system in DE healthcare.
 That makes you some kind of weirdo..